alemart/opensurge/README.md

 ## What is Open Surge?

 Open Surge is a fun 2D retro platformer inspired by old-school Sonic games.
-Play, hack, become a creator and unleash your creativity!
-Available for Microsoft Windows and GNU/Linux.
-Currently under development.
+It is also a game creation system that makes you a powerful creator!
+Play, hack, create games and unleash your creativity!

+Open Surge is currently available for Microsoft Windows and GNU/Linux.
+It is in active development!

 ## About Open Surge

+Open Surge is two projects in one: a game and a game creation system (game engine).
+It is released as [free and open source software](https://en.wikipedia.org/wiki/Free_and_open-source_software).

 Open Surge is written from the ground up in C language, using the [Allegro game programming library](http://liballeg.org).
 The project has been started by [Alexandre Martins](http://github.com/alemart), a developer from Brazil.
 Nowadays, Open Surge has contributors all over the world!